Unchecked Pointers and the Boundaries of Generic Programming

 return a + b;

-Usage Patterns: Why They Change the Game
+Usage Patterns: Why It Changes the Game

 #include <concepts>